pyhong/Manifold-Learning/readme.md

 ###SMMC
+A programm written during a Mathematical Contest in Modeling in late 2015.
 SMMC is a manifold clustering method solving the hybrid nonlinear manifold clustering problem, which is able to handle situations where the manifolds on which the data points lie are (a) linear and/or nonlinear and (b) intersecting and/or not intersecting.
 It first applies MPPCA